JAlcocerT/RPi/_posts/2023-07-20-rpi-iot-dht11-influxdb.md

     #  - /path/to/device:/path/to/device #optional
     restart: unless-stopped
 ```

+*You can also install [HA as an OS](https://www.home-assistant.io/installation/raspberrypi) in a RaspberryPi*

 > The container will be exposed on port 8123, so you can access the Home Assistant web interface at http://localhost:8123
 {: .prompt-info }